SoftFluent/CodeFluent-Entities-Documentation/addins/oracle_database.md

 ## Prerequisites

 ### System

+Windows XP SP2 or more, .NET Framework 2.0

 ### Oracle Server

+The supported server versions are **Oracle Database 10 **and upper.

 ### Oracle Client

 **Oracle Instant Client (OCI)** must be installed on client machines.